 Reviewing the Reported Rent for Accuracy

 - Every rent increase must be properly noticed.
-This is very important!
-Verbal or text notices do not suffice.
-It must be in writing and delivered either personally or by mail.
-Bring to the attention of the rent stabilization program any notice that was not properly noticed, or was served fewer than 30 days before it was to take effect.
-(If the landlord mailed the notice then it must come 35 days before if the notice was mailed).
+Verbal or text notices do not suffice; the notice must be in writing and delivered either personally or by mail.
+And it must be served no fewer than 30 days before the increase took effect (35 days before if the notice was mailed).

 Any concern about improper pass-through costs or suspected improper shared-utility billing should be brought to the attention of the city’s rent stabilization office immediately.
 Make sure that a case is opened and get a case number.
 Reach the office at (310) 285-1031.

 Have you received a ‘Notice of Rent Amount Reported by Your Landlord’ and found your rent varied considerably from what you’re paying?
 Drop us a line!
-We are looking for examples where the appeal process uncovers improper practices or rent overcharges.
+We are looking for instances where tenants have uncovered improper billing practices and rent overcharges.

 - Over time a rent increase on charges over-and-above the base rent can add up.
 For example the average Chapter 6 rent: $2,427.
 Let’s say utilities or other costs add $150 to the base rent.
 The bad landlord could roll the charges into the base rent and use the total ($2,577) for calculating the rent increase.
 The good landlord applies the increase increase only to the base rent ($2,427) and counts the $150 utilities charge separately.
 The difference is significant!
 In the 10th year of a tenancy the bad landlord would collect $65 per month more than the good landlord.
 And because annual rent increases compound, at the end of that 10-year hypothetical tenancy the bad landlord would have collected a cumulative $3,711 in unlawful overcharges over the period if he demanded the maximum 4.1% increase each year and applied that increase annually to the total (base rent + charges) rather than the base rent only. ↩